anira-project/anira/docs/sphinx/usage.rst

 the binary promise the configuration entries of 1.6 belong to.
-Two objects: ``anira_pipeline`` is a config object, ``anira_pipeline_create`` / ``anira_pipeline_add_inference`` (the model configuration and, optionally, the candidate backends as ``anira_backend_id`` rows, an engine on a provider each; ``NULL`` means every engine this build carries on the default provider plus the custom entries plus every provider a pinned entry names, an entry for an absent engine being skipped; a candidate's provider is checked for its syntax here and for its availability at ``anira_handler_create``, against the context's capabilities for a built-in engine and against the descriptor's list for a custom one) / ``anira_pipeline_destroy``,
+Two objects: ``anira_pipeline`` is a config object, ``anira_pipeline_create`` / ``anira_pipeline_add_inference`` (the model configuration and, optionally, the candidate backends as ``anira_backend_id`` rows, an engine on a provider each, never ``ANIRA_PROVIDER_NONE``; ``NULL`` means every engine this build carries on ``ANIRA_PROVIDER_CPU`` plus the custom entries plus every provider a pinned entry names, one plan per entry (a pinned entry on its pin, a neutral one on its engine's home
+provider: the CPU path, or a custom engine's first listed provider when it does not serve the CPU path), a plan its engine cannot use here being dropped rather than refused, an entry for an absent engine being skipped; a candidate's provider is checked for its syntax here and for its availability at ``anira_handler_create``, against the context's capabilities for a built-in engine and against the descriptor's list for a custom one) / ``anira_pipeline_destroy``,